kishan5111/gradscratch/README.md

 # GradScratch

-A hands-on implementation of neural networks and backpropagation from scratch.
-This project aims to provide a deep understanding of the fundamental concepts behind neural networks by building them from the ground up.
+A lightweight, educational implementation of neural networks and automatic differentiation from scratch.
+Built on top of Andrej Karpathy's micrograd, this project extends the core functionality with modern deep learning features like multiple activation functions, optimizers, and regularization techniques.

 ## Overview